javalent/obsidian-leaflet/publish/Folder-parameters.md

 - '/' (Slash) based on the Vault Directory or
 - './' relative to the current *.md Document

-By default only Files directly in the Folder are added.
+By default Files from all Subfolders are added.
-This prevents loading too many files, which can bring the application to a halt.

-To include Files from Subfolders, append one '/' (Slash) for each Folder-Level.
+To limit the Number of Subfolders, append one or more '/' (Slashes) to the path, one for each Folder-Level to include.

 ## Code Block Example
 ````yaml